HGieselmann/HugoCreativeCoding/content/docs/01_The_Editor.md

 ### Project 1 - Bauhausian
 Right now your focus should be to become familiar with the Unity editor and how to navigate in the 3D View, if you  aren’t already.
 Because you are limited to basic shapes out of the box, you could try to recreate one of the famous Bauhaus paintings.
 Many of these just use simple shapes, like cubes and circles.
 You can just use any of the 3D basic shapes as replacements for their 2D counterparts.
 Due to Copyright issues I won’t put my recreations here, but I think Q1 Suprematistic by Lazlo Moholy-Nagy could be something that is easy to recreate.
-You could also try to recreate the “Stacking Tables” by Josef Albers.
+Or paintings like “De Stijl” by Peter Keler.
+They both use only basic shapes in different sizes and You pretty much only need to concern yourself with the final 2D output and can ignore third.
+If you want more of a challenge, you could also try to recreate the “Stacking Tables” by Josef Albers.
 With these you could also try to create a hierarchy inside the Hierarchy view using drag and drop.
 This will become handy later.

 ### Environment Design
 In this second challenge you have a lot more freedom to create your own.
 I created and asset pack full of low poly Objects.
 These should be enough to create small environment scenes.
 Maybe you can even find a way to tell a story with your image.
 I suggest looking for inspiration and reference online as well.